AIMS AND SCOPES

 Philosophy and Society is a peer reviewed, open access academic journal that publishes research articles that present an original scientific contribution (up to 60,000 characters) or survey articles (up to 40,000 characters), book reviews of new and relevant scholarly publications (of a maximum 20,000 characters), editorials and Critical reviews (up to 20,000 characters), thematic issues defined by guest editors.

-Contributions sent to the journal must be submitted in Serbian, English, French or German with summaries, key words and full title in Serbian and English.
+Contributions sent to the journal must be submitted in English, with abstract, key words and full title in Serbian and English.

 Articles appearing in Philosophy and Society are indexed in: